thecraigoneill/GeophysicsTeachingSuite/3D_Geophysical_Viewer/README.md

 python dem2gltf.py kilcoy_lidar.tif -o terrain.glb --stride 2
 ```

-**Pick a stride deliberately.** Your DEM is 3000 × 2000, so full native
+**Pick a stride deliberately.** The DEM is 3000 × 2000, so full native
 resolution is 6 M vertices / 12 M triangles — about 336 MB of GLB, which will
 not orbit in a browser.
-The texture grid is *also* 3000 × 2000, and the drape is
-what you actually look at, so striding the mesh while keeping the texture full
+The texture grid is *also* 3000 × 2000, so striding the mesh while keeping the texture full:
-costs almost nothing visually:

 | | vertices | GLB | texture |
 |---|---|---|---|